Bermuda firm denies funneling Russian cash to anti-fracking groups

 Environmental groups have decried the House Republicans’ call for a probe, with the Sierra Club blasting the effort as “pathetic” in a statement to E&E News.

-“This is false,” LCV spokesman David Willett said in an email.
+“This is false,” said LCV spokesman David Willett in an email.
 “We have no connections to Russia and have been an effective advocate for environmental protection for over 45 years.
 This seems like nothing more than an attempt at distraction away from the Trump campaign’s well-publicized interactions with Russian interests to influence the election.”

 Mr. Forrest also rejected the suggestion of impropriety.
 “Attorneys, law firms, financial institutions and all other companies based in Bermuda operate under a regulatory and anti-money laundering regime which applies standards which are amongst the highest in the world,” he said.